-Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin
+The Best Coffee And Honey Scrub for Cellulite

 Sharing is caring!

-This honey and coffee scrub for cellulite without coconut oil will help slough away dead skin cells, deeply nourish your skin, and will leave you with a radiant, glowing complexion.
+This DIY coffee scrub for cellulite without coconut oil will help slough away dead skin cells, deeply nourish your skin, and leave you with a radiant, glowing complexion.
 My face and body feel so smooth and soft.
-I love that I can use this scrub year-round.
+I love that I can use this DIY coffee scrub year-round.

 coffee and honey scrub

-Usually, when I create my body scrubs, I create them with sugar and coconut oil instead of honey and olive oil.
-That’s because I like the smell better when your sugar scrubs are created with coconut oil.
+Usually, when I create my body scrubs, I use sugar and coconut oil instead of honey and olive oil.
+I like the smell better when your sugar scrubs are created with coconut oil.

 Both honey + olive oil and sugar + coconut oil are good for you, so I’d say you aren’t missing out if you’re using one over the other.

-Scented with a fresh fragrance blend of cinnamon, my DIY honey and coffee scrub recipe contains naturally emollient olive oil, anti-inflammatory cinnamon essential oil, brown sugar, and ground coffee to promote glowing, youthful
+Scented with a fresh fragrance blend of cinnamon, my coffee and honey scrub contains naturally emollient olive oil, anti-inflammatory cinnamon essential oil, brown sugar, and ground coffee to promote glowing, youthful.

-This homemade coffee honey scrub exfoliates the skin, helps reduce the appearance of cellulite, and moisturizes the skin with olive oil.
+This coffee scrub with honey exfoliates the skin, helps reduce the appearance of cellulite, and moisturizes the skin with olive oil.
 Never mix with used coffee grounds from your coffee maker — these have already been damaged.
 To gain the potential benefits of caffeine, you also want to be sure you select traditional coffee, not decaf.

-The first reason why I started making my own body scrubs was to avoid harmful substances.
-One of my favorites is this anti-cellulite ginger body scrub.
+One of my favourites is this anti-cellulite ginger body scrub.

 Don’t forget to pin this coffee scrub!